thomerow/usb-hid-library/README.markdown

 HIDUSBLib
 =========

-Library to communicate with USB HID devices.
+Library to communicate with USB HID devices using C#.